-Saqib, M, Daud Khan, S, Sharma, N, Scully-Power, P, Butcher, P, Colefax, A & Blumenstein, M 2019, 'Real-Time Drone Surveillance and Population Estimation of Marine Animals from Aerial Imagery', International Conference Image and Vision Computing New Zealand.View/Download from: Publisher's site
+Saqib, M, Daud Khan, S, Sharma, N, Scully-Power, P, Butcher, P, Colefax, A & Blumenstein, M 2019, 'Real-Time Drone Surveillance and Population Estimation of Marine Animals from Aerial Imagery', International Conference Image and Vision Computing New Zealand.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 Video analysis is being rapidly adopted by marine biologists to asses the population and migration of marine animals.
 Manual analysis of videos by human observers is labor intensive and prone to error.
 The automatic analysis of videos using state-of-the-art deep learning object detectors provides a cost-effective way for the study of marine animals population and their ecosystem.
 However, there are many challenges associated with video analysis such as background clutter, illumination, occlusions, and deformation.
 Due to the high-density of objects in the images and sever occlusion, current state-of-the-art object often results in multiple detections.
 Therefore, customized Non-Maxima-Suppression is proposed after the detections to suppress false positives which significantly improves the counting and mean average precision of the detections.
 An end-to-end deep learning framework of Faster-RCNN was adopted for detections with base architectures of VGG16 , VGGM and ZF .

-Wu, D, Sharma, N & Blumenstein, M 2019, 'An End-to-End Hierarchical Classification Approach for Similar Gesture Recognition', International Conference Image and Vision Computing New Zealand.View/Download from: Publisher's site
+Wu, D, Sharma, N & Blumenstein, M 2018, 'An End-to-End Hierarchical Classification Approach for Similar Gesture Recognition', 2018 International Conference on Image and Vision Computing New Zealand (IVCNZ 2018), International Conference on Image and Vision Computing New Zealand, IEEE, New Zealand, pp. 73-78.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 Human action recognition from the RGB video is widely applied on varies real applications.
 Many works have been done by researchers in computer vision and machine learning area to address the challenges and complexity involved in video-based human action recognition.
 Deep learning approaches including Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) have been introduced in the human action recognition research area.
 However, due to the drawbacks of the CNNs, recognizing actions with similar gestures and describing complex actions is still very challenging.
 Hence, an end-to-end hierarchical classification architecture has been proposed in this paper to resolve the confusion between similar gesture.
 The proposed approach firstly classifies the whole dataset and generates the accuracy for each class in stage 1.
 Based on the confusion matrix obtained from stage-1, the approach combines the most confused similar gesture pairs into one class, and classify them along with all other class, in the stage-2.
 In stage 3, similar gesture pairs will be classified by binary classifiers, which will increase the performance of each class and the overall accuracy.
 We apply and evaluate the developed models to recognize the similar human actions on the both KTH and UCF101 dataset.
 The result shows that the proposed approach can boost the classification performance on both the datasets.
 The proposed architecture is robust and any classification technique can be used in stage 1 and stage 2.

-Wu, D, Sharma, N & Blumenstein, M 2019, 'Similar Gesture Recognition using Hierarchical Classification Approach in RGB Videos', 2018 International Conference on Digital Image Computing: Techniques and Applications, DICTA 2018.View/Download from: Publisher's site
+Wu, D, Sharma, N & Blumenstein, M 2019, 'Similar Gesture Recognition using Hierarchical Classification Approach in RGB Videos', 2018 International Conference on Digital Image Computing: Techniques and Applications, DICTA 2018.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 Recognizing human actions from the video streams has become one of the very popular research areas in computer vision and deep learning in the recent years.
 Action recognition is wildly used in different scenarios in real life, such as surveillance, robotics, healthcare, video indexing and human-computer interaction.
 The challenges and complexity involved in developing a video-based human action recognition system are manifold.
 In particular, recognizing actions with similar gestures and describing complex actions is a very challenging problem.
 To address these issues, we study the problem of classifying human actions using Convolutional Neural Networks (CNN) and develop a hierarchical 3DCNN architecture for similar gesture recognition.
 The proposed model firstly combines similar gesture pairs into one class, and classify them along with all other class, as a stage-1 classification.
 In stage-2, similar gesture pairs are classified individually, which reduces the problem to binary classification.
 We apply and evaluate the developed models to recognize the similar human actions on the HMDB51 dataset.
 The result shows that the proposed model can achieve high performance in comparison to the state-of-the-art methods.

-Saqib, M, Daud Khan, S, Sharma, N & Blumenstein, M 2018, 'Extracting descriptive motion information from crowd scenes', International Conference Image and Vision Computing New Zealand, pp. 1-6.View/Download from: Publisher's site
+Saqib, M, Daud Khan, S, Sharma, N & Blumenstein, M 2017, 'Extracting descriptive motion information from crowd scenes', International Conference Image and Vision Computing New Zealand, International Conference on Image and Vision Computing New Zealand, IEEE, Christchurch, New Zealand, pp. 1-6.View/Download from: UTS OPUS or Publisher's site

 © 2017 IEEE.
 An important contribution that automated analysis tools can generate for management of pedestrians and crowd safety is the detection of conflicting large pedestrian flows: this kind of movement pattern, in fact, may lead to dangerous situations and potential threats to pedestrian's safety.
 For this reason, detecting dominant motion patterns and summarizing motion information from the scene are inevitable for crowd management.
 In this paper, we develop a framework that extracts motion information from the scene by generating point trajectories using particle advection approach.
 The trajectories obtained are then clustered by using unsupervised hierarchical clustering algorithm, where the similarity is measured by the Longest Common Sub-sequence (LCS) metric.
 The achieved motions patterns in the scene are summarized and represented by using color-coded arrows, where speeds of the different flows are encoded with colors, the width of an arrow represents the density (number of people belonging to a particular motion pattern) while the arrowhead represents the direction.
 This novel representation of crowded scene provides a clutter free visualization which helps the crowd managers in understanding the scene.
 Experimental results show that our method outperforms state-of-the-art methods.